rahkum96/Life-Expectancy-of-People-/README.md

-## Why we Used PCA and assumptions ?
+## Why we Used PCA and their assumptions ?
 - In our data set there are more feature.
 So PCA is used to overcome features redundancy in a data set.
 - These features are low dimensional in nature.
 - These components aim to capture as much information as possible with high explained variance.